lingvanex-mt/models/README.md

 [![Python versions](https://lingvanex.com/download/static-images/python-image.svg)](https://pypi.org/project/lingvanex/)

 Free and Open Source Machine Translation Models in 12 languages, entirely self-hosted.
 Unlike other APIs, it doesn't rely on proprietary providers such as Google or AWS to perform translations.
 Instead, its translation engine is powered by the open source [CTranslate2](https://github.com/OpenNMT/CTranslate2) library.
+Also we have translation models for [100 other languages](https://lingvanex.com/products/on-premise-machine-translation/).
+Contact us info@lingvanex.com

 ![Translation](https://lingvanex.com/download/static-images/demo-translator.png)